jpcre2/jpcre2/doxy/doxydoc.md

 # Error handling {#exception-handling}

-When a known error is occurred during pattern compilation or match or replace, the error number and error offsets are set to corresponding variables of `jp::Regex` class.
-You can get the error number, error offset and error message with `jp::Regex::getErrorNumber()`, `jp::Regex::getErrorOffset()` and `jp::Regex::getErrorMessage()` functions respectively.
+When a known error is occurred during pattern compilation or match or replace, the error number and error offsets are set to corresponding variables of the respective classes.
+You can get the error number, error offset and error message with `getErrorNumber()`, `getErrorOffset()` and `getErrorMessage()` functions respectively.
+These functions are available for all three classes.

 **Note** that, these errors always gets overwritten by previous error, so you only get the last error that occurred.

 **Also note** that, these errors never get re-initialized (set to zero), they are always there even when everything else worked great (except some previous error).

 If you do experiment with various erroneous situations, make use of the `resetErrors()` function.
 You can call it from anywhere in your method chain and immediately set the errors to zero.
-This function is defined for all three classes and do the same thing.
+This function is also defined for all three classes to reset their corresponding errors.

 # Short examples {#short-examples}